jtostlebe/nevergiveup/content/people/shane-reilly.md

 #    link: 'https://linkedin.com/in/shanereilly'
 ---

 For over a decade, Shane Reilly was in and out of prison.
 Then he got clean, hit the books, and earned his master’s degree.
-Today, he takes pride in helping others get their life back after prison.
+Today, he takes pride in helping others get their life back after prison.<br><br>

-Shane manages daily operations of the transitional living program, overseeing staff and ensuring quality service delivery and regulatory compliance.
+Shane manages daily operations of the transitional living program, overseeing staff and ensuring quality service delivery and regulatory compliance.<br><br>

-He also leads fundraising efforts, cultivates community partnerships, and supports program sustainability.
+He also leads fundraising efforts, cultivates community partnerships, and supports program sustainability.<br><br>
 Shane considers everyone who has been through the program a part of his family, and he’s a proud mentor when he hears a success story.